DataDog/heroku-buildpack-datadog/README.md

 # If this is a new Heroku project
 heroku create

-# Add the appropriate language-specific buildpack
+# Add the appropriate language-specific buildpack.
+For example:
 heroku buildpacks:add heroku/ruby

 # Add this buildpack and set your environment variables